Trần Văn Hương: 1967 presidential election

 In the 1967 South Vietnamese presidential election, Hương finished fourth with 474,100 votes (10.0%).

 In May 1968, President Thiệu appointed Hương to the post of prime minister, replacing Nguyễn Văn Lộc.
 After a week of negotiations with Thiệu, Kỳ, various military officers and civilians, Hương assembled a cabinet with representation from a variety of interests but not members of the Đại Việt.
 Hương mostly favoured technocrats, keeping six of Loc's ministers in his 18-man cabinet.
 Hương also appointed himself the minister for Rural Development and Pacification, and stated upon taking office that "The life and death of this country depend on this government...
 We will do all we can to safeguard it."

 In March 1969, Hương's military-escorted motorcade was taking him home for his lunch break when a man wearing a Vietnamese Rangers uniform approached and fired on a traffic policemen who was organising a clearing for Hương's convoy and an abandoned cyclo was pushed into the street.
 After an exchange of gunfire, Hương's convoy sped away and he eventually returned to his office after lunch.
 The assailant and another suspect were later arrested, and a Claymore mine and plastic explosives were found in the cyclo, which failed to detonate.
-The disguised Ranger claimed that he been paid USD85 for the assassination attempt, and later confessed to being a communist, although given the factionalism in Saigon politics at the time, some believed that the assassination attempt was ordered by others within the political establishment.
+The disguised Ranger claimed that he been paid US$85 for the assassination attempt, and later confessed to being a communist, although given the factionalism in Saigon politics at the time, some believed that the assassination attempt was ordered by others within the political establishment.
 VC spokespersons did not comment on the incident.

 Hương's actual influence was limited, as Thiệu and his military contacts continued to maintain real power.
 In August 1969, Thiệu replaced him with General Trần Thiện Khiêm.
 Speculation that Hương would be replaced had been ongoing for a period.
 The National Assembly had criticised Hương, arguing that his fiscal and anti-corruption policies were ineffective, and Thiệu had not consulted him about policy developments for several months.
 Hương had also become impaired by asthma and rheumatism by this time.

 Presidency

 On 21 April 1975, Thiệu resigned and handed the presidency to Hương.
 On 28 April 1975, after one week as president, Hương resigned and handed power over to General Dương Văn Minh, who presided over the surrender of the government two days later.

 Hương was placed under house arrest by the North Vietnamese.
 When deemed adequately reformed in 1977, his civil rights were restored but he declined.
 Instead, he asked for all officials of the Army of the Republic of Vietnam to be released from prison before he would take his place among the freed.
 His request was ignored.
 The former president died quietly in his own home in 1982, just 11 months before he was 80.
-Hương had a wife and two sons.
+Hương had a wife and two sons: Trần Văn Dõi, a North Vietnamese captain, and Trần Văn Đính.